-It is possible that experienced partners can be encouraged to develop their leadership capacity.
-Partners can then become hubs to disseminate COSIA - to serve as nodes of expertise for expanded COSIA partnerships.
-A COSIA leader described a strategy for expanding the reach of COSIA:
+Experienced COSIA partners were encouraged to develop their leadership capacity and some have.
+Partners have then become hubs to disseminate COSIA-to serve as nodes of expertise for expanded COSIA partnerships.
+A COSIA leader described a why this strategy makes sense: